NVIDIA/OptiX_Apps/README.md

 The system description options added a `searchPath` option which allows to add arbitrary many paths where MDL files and their resources should be searched for.
 The system and user path for the MDL vMaterials set via the environment variables `MDL_SYSTEM_PATH` and `MDL_USER_PATH` set by the MDL vMaterials installer are automatically added by the application.

+Peer-to-peer sharing of MDL texture array resources, measured BSDFs and their CDFs, IES light profiles and their CDFs is supported.
+The system description option `peerToPeer` has two new bits (4 and 5) controlling sharing of the MBSDF resp. light profile data among GPU devices in a CUDA peer-to-peer island.
+If the `peerToPeer` value is not set, the default is to only share textures because that comes at almost no cost via NVLINK.

-Please read the `system_mdl_materials.txt` and `scene_mdl_vMaterials.txt` inside the data folder for more information on additional system and scene options.
+Please read the `system_mdl_vMaterials.txt` and `scene_mdl_vMaterials.txt` inside the data folder for more information on additional system and scene options.

 The renderer implementation has the following limitations at this time:
 * Volume absorption and scattering assumes homogeneous volume coefficients.
 There's simply no volume data primitive in the scene to sample heterogeneous coefficients from.